John-Rivero/Full-Stack-Web-Development/30. Movie Ranking/README.md

-## Title: Habit Tracker
+## Title: Movie Ranking

 ## Program by: John Rivero

-## Date: June 02, 2023
+## Date: June 11, 2024

 ## Task

--   The Python Habit Tracker with Pixela API is a convenient and efficient project for tracking daily habits.
-By leveraging the Pixela API, users can create and update their habits using the POST and PUT functions.
-The project provides visual representations of habit data through graphs and charts, allowing users to monitor their progress over time.
-With the ability to view habit statistics like streaks, completions, and averages, users can gain valuable insights into their habit-forming journey.
-Additionally, the project offers customizable reminders to ensure consistent adherence to habits.
-Overall, this habit tracker simplifies habit tracking and promotes accountability.
+-   The purpose of the project "Movie Ranking" is to create a simple and visually appealing website using HTML that showcases your top 3 favorite movies.

 ## Code and Result

--   Below is a screenshot of the code.
+-   Below is a screenshot of the code and the result.

 ![Image alt text](movies.png)